jags14385/afterPayCodingExercise/README.md

 Execute the task verifyGoogleJavaFormat to verify that all *.java files are formatted properly ./gradlew verGJF

 ## Concepts
+Using HashMap to store

 ## Assumptions
+- InMemory Operations
+- Supply the origin time for the 24hr sliding window

 ## To Run the program